 Negotiating

-Having said this, the judicial administration in Portugal is heavy and case settlement is an overly time consuming exercise.
-As a result, amicable settlement opportunities must always be considered as an immediate alternative to lengthy and costly legal proceedings.
-As a matter of fact, having collection specialists may help negotiate payment instalments and would tend to prove extremely efficient insofar as domestic businesses fear the loss of commercial relations more than lawsuits.
+Having said this, the judicial administration in Portugal is heavy and case settlement is an overly time-consuming exercise.
+As a result, amicable settlement should always be considered as an immediate alternative to lengthy and costly legal proceedings.
+As a matter of fact, having collection specialists may help negotiate payment instalments and tends to be extremely efficient, as domestic businesses fear the loss of commercial relations more than facing lawsuits.

-In all circumstances, legal dunning ought to start with a registered Demand Letter recalling to the debtor its obligation to pay the principal together with late payment interest (as contractually agreed or taking a legal rate as a reference) within eight days.
-It would also seem wise to verify whether the debtor company is actually undergoing an insolvency procedure: the company would then be registered in the Trade Register (Registo Comercial) or within the Official Journal (Díario da Républica II serie).
+In all circumstances, legal dunning ought to start with a registered Demand Letter recalling to the debtor’s obligation to pay the principal together with late payment interest (as contractually agreed or taking a legal rate as a reference) within eight days.
+It is also wise to verify whether the debtor company is actually undergoing an insolvency procedure: the company would then be registered in the Trade Register (Registo Comercial) or within the Official Journal (Díario da República II serie).

 Legal action